The Feeder Canal Sand Martin Colony

 Tue Greenfort’s project for Bristol is an investigation into how ecology can be used as a structure to explore the social and political structures within contemporary society.
 Greenfort worked with a specialist fabricator to create a roost - a nesting and breeding structure - for Sand Martins.
 This protected, migrating bird has made small incursions into the outer areas of Bristol to roost in areas that are not its natural habitat.

-The roost will be a fully functional home in which Sand Martins can nest and breed.
-The roost will be built in a site on Bristol’s feeder canal, an overlooked area located between a large area of social housing and a light industrial area, and where Sand Martins have previous but sporadically made a makeshift roost.
+The roost is a fully functional home in which Sand Martins can nest and breed.
+The roost was built in a site on Bristol’s feeder canal, an overlooked area located between a large area of social housing and a light industrial area, and where Sand Martins have previous but sporadically made a makeshift roost.

-What Greenfort achieves through this juxtaposition is to use ecology to comment on how bureaucratic structures in society attempt to preserve the activities of certain species and that this develops into legally enforceable structures.
+In his work Tue Greenfort is interested in using idea around ecology to comment on how bureaucratic structures in society attempt to preserve the activities of certain species and that this develops into legally enforceable structures.
 These legal structures often conspire to disallow certain forms of activity, modes of living or social behaviour.

-Greenfort’s project will form part of Visiting Arts 1mile2 programme.
-The project will engage local residents within 1 square mile of the Sand Martin roost in discussions with the artist and ecologists and these discussions will be as much an outcome of the project as the physical structures.
+Greenfort’s project formed part of Visiting Arts 1mile2 programme.
+Greenfort’s project engaged local residents within 1 square mile of the Sand Martin roost in discussions with the artist and ecologists and these discussions were as much an outcome of the project as the physical structures.
 Greenfort sees these discussions as essential to activating local people to question the legal, administrative and social structures that conspire to regulate the way we live our lives in contemporary society and to question notions of individual, collective and governmental responsibilities.

 Based in Frome, Somerset, Foreground brings new art to new audiences across the South West of England.
 We deliver an ambitious program that spans commissioning new temporary and permanent artworks in the diverse social and physical structures of communities, consultancy and development projects that explore the connectivity between the critical, social and economic aspects of contemporary art.